On this page:

 5. Create your Student Aid Account

-Full-time students need a Student Aid account to apply online.
+Full-time students need to create a Student Aid account to apply online.
 Use your account to access your inbox, where you’ll receive important messages from Student Aid.

 For part-time students, this account is optional.
 You will also receive important messages by mail.